jbm950/jbm950.github.io/source/notes/robot_geometry/robot_geometry_main.md

 > ### Rotation Around a General Vector Passing Through the Origin

-> - The rotation matrix for a rotation around a general vector, m, passing
+> - The rotation matrix for a rotation, $\theta$, around a general vector, m,
-    through the origin is:
+    passing through the origin is:

 <div align="center">
 <table class="image">